Command Menu

 Claude coding

-• Track Progress: Always ask your AI to update CLAUDE.md or SHIPPING.md.
-Your future sober(ish) self will thank you for documenting what your 2 AM self did.
+• Document everything: Always ask your AI to update CLAUDE.md or SHIPPING.md.
+Your future coherent self will be grateful that your 2 AM self left notes.

-• The Club: If you’re coding at the club, make sure the brightness is all the way up so everyone around you knows you are fundamentally more important than the DJ.
+• The Club Protocol: If you're coding at the club, crank the brightness to max.
+Everyone should know you are categorically more important than whatever the DJ is doing right now.

-Code at the club Me when the drop hits but the prod logs show a 500 error.
+Code at the club Me when the drop hits but the prod logs are showing 500s.

 Troubleshooting (Otherwise Known As Skill Issues)